 I am a member of KuFo (the Culture Studies Research Group), one of Karlstad University's prioritized research groups.
+Further, I am member of The British Society for Phenomenology, The World Phenomenology Institute and Sällskapet Nya Idun.

 My research interests concern primarily aesthetics, reader-response criticism, satire and phenomenology (as the theoretical methods of Geneva and Constance School).
 Currently, I am working on two projects.
 The first (begins in 2018) studies the Swedish satire journal Grönköpings Veckoblad (independently published since 1916) and how it during a century, through identifying and commenting ideological and cultural norms and power structures, creates new images of Sweden.
 The second project has an intermedial approach and studies how stories travel, mainly between novels, graphic novels and film, and how the mediating process produces new aesthetical and communicative impacts in our time.
 The selected material covers a wide range of genres and artworks, from the 18th century novel to the modernist novel and popular fiction.